electricaio/sdk-java8/README.md

 </dependencyManagement>
 ```

-Also is is possible to specify BOM dependency as a parent project, but you will constrained to use only one BOM
+Also it is possible to specify BOM dependency as a parent project, but you will constrained to use only one BOM
 dependency and it doesn't work for subprojects.
 ```
 <parent>